greglewisgithub/GregLewis/README.md

 ---

-## Leadership lens: what potential employers should see here
+## Leadership lens: what businesses should see here

 This repository is intentionally structured to show more than technical competence.
 It reflects how I think about analytics leadership at scale: